near/node-docs/docs/maintenance/db-migrations.md

 ### Configuration

-Two options in `config.json` configure the safe database migrations feature:

-- `use_db_migration_snapshot` - enabled by default.
-Set to `false` to disable the feature completely.
+Starting with upcoming release 1.30, the safe database migrations feature is configured by a `store.migration_snapshot` option (i.e., a `migration_snapshot` property of a `store` object).
+It can be set to one of the following:

+- an absolute path (e.g. `"/srv/neard/migration-snapshot"`) — the snapshot will
+  be created in specified location;
-- `db_migration_snapshot_path` - lets you override the location of the database snapshot.
+- a relative path (e.g. `"migration-snapshot"`) — the snapshot will be created in specified sub-directory inside of the database directory;
+- `true` (the default) — equivalent to specifying `"migration-snapshot"` relative path; or
+- `false` — the safe migration feature will be disabled.

 Note that the default location of the snapshot is inside the database directory.
-This was chosen to ensure the snapshot is instant and free, because the hardlinks only work inside the same filesystem.
-Many nodes run with `/home/user/.near/data` being a separate filesystem.
+This ensures the snapshot is instant and free (so long as the filesystem supports hardlinks).

+Prior to version 1.30, the feature was configured by `use_db_migration_snapshot` and `db_migration_snapshot_path` options.
+They are are now deprecated and if the node detects that they are set, it will fail a migration with message explaining how to migrate to new options.

 >Got a question?
 <a href="https://stackoverflow.com/questions/tagged/nearprotocol">